 5. Venture Capital Method

-The Venture Capital Method is specifically designed for early-stage startups and focuses on the potential exit value of the company.
-This method estimates the startup’s future valuation at the time of an exit event (e.g., acquisition, IPO) and works backward to determine its current value.
+The Venture Capital Approach is tailored to early-stage companies and is centered on the future exit value of the firm.
+This approach projects the future valuation of the startup at the moment of an exit event (e.g., acquisition, IPO) and then calculates its present value.

 1. Market Size and Potential